christopher5106/christopher5106.github.io/_posts/2020-04-02-fasttext_pretrained_embeddings_subword_word_representations.markdown

 ## Getting a word representation with subword information

-The first function required is a hashing function to get row indice in the matrix for a given subword:
+The first function required is a hashing function to get row indice in the matrix for a given subword (converted from [C code](https://github.com/facebookresearch/fastText/blob/7842495a4d64c7a3bb4339d45d6e64321d002ed8/src/dictionary.cc#L163)):

 ```python
 def get_hash(subword, bucket=2000000, nb_words=2000000):